Brestovec, Kremenjak e Trstelj

 This loop itinerary winds through the ridges and forests of the Gorizia-Slovene Karst, touching on two iconic peaks: Kremenjak and Trstelj, both spectacular viewpoints.

 The first striking moment of the tour is the crossing of the Brestovec gunboat tunnel, a military work of the Great War.
-Long and carved into the rock, the tunnel can be traveled by saddle or on foot, does not require a headlamp thanks to the illuminated trail markers, and provides a unique thrill between history and adventure.
+Long and carved into the rock, the gallery can be traveled by saddle or on foot, does not require a headlamp thanks to the illuminated trail markers, and provides a unique thrill between history and adventure.
+The interior museum installations are striking: elevation profiles of the battle zones, human figures at natural height, tomb crosses--all made of sheet iron...

 The route alternates between single track, fast gravel and short technical sections, with evenly distributed climbs and fun descents.
 It is suitable for trained bikers with good basic technique and a desire to explore historic and natural landscapes.